retro-dev-rblx/Docs/guides/simple/intro-to-loops.md

 Well, what if you need something that lasts infinitley?
 A while loop lasts forever, which can be pretty useful in some cases.

+This time, we'll be making a health monitor.
+Make sure to insert a local script instead of a regular one.

+First, get your player by adding a `Set Variable` block to `game.Players.LocalPlayer`.
+I'll name the variable to "Player".
+Next, insert your `While Loop` block, you don't need to change any properties because `nil` already equals `nil`.
+Connect a wait block to the loop and set the time to 0 seconds. **DO NOT FORGET TO ADD THIS BLOCK OR ELSE YOUR GAME WILL CRASH.**
+Then, get your health from the character.
+Connect a `Get Object Property` block.